verfolgen/HealthApp/README.md

 # Healthapp
-The headless application for the accounting of medicines (drugs).
+The headless application for the accounting and control of medicines (drugs).
 The project has the following packages:
--'registrastion' implements the authorization logic;
+- 'registrastion' implements the authorization logic;
+- 'drug' is entity for save and service logic;
-- 'drug' and 'user' - is entity for app;
+- 'user' - is entity for save user;
-- 'email' the logic of email confirmation;
+- 'email' the logic of email confirmation (issuing a token to log in to the application);
 - 'security' config security app.

+Integration testing is organized in the application using Testcontainers and MockMvc.

 ### Backend
 - Spring Boot
 - Liquibase
 - PostgreSQL Database
+- Mapstruct
+- Lombok
+- Junit
 - Testcontainers
-- Mapstruct